 Scope: Consultation and engagement with First Nations on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction and archaeological monitoring.
 Monthly Highlights: Continued discussions with First Nations to support Project activities.
 Continued to facilitate site visit opportunities for First Nations.
 Recurring site visits have been scheduled for the first Thursday of each month.
 Continued Project procurement discussions between the Design-Builder and First Nations.
-Continued to develop the Cultural Recognition Program, with input from key stakeholders and First Nations, to inform potential art opportunities.
+Continued discussions with First Nations on the development of cultural recognition opportunities.
 Three Month Lookahead: Coordinate additional site visits with interested First Nations.
 Continue engagement on environmental plans and permitting, landscaping, planting, and construction monitoring opportunities.

-Facilitate further discussions between the Design-Builder and First Nations, as needed.
-Discuss employment and training opportunities for Indigenous youth.
-Continue engagement with First Nations to develop the Cultural Recognition Program.
+- Facilitate further discussions between the Design-Builder and First Nations, as needed. - Discuss employment and training opportunities for Indigenous youth. - Continue engagement with First Nations to develop the Cultural Recognition Program.